amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 typar : comparison
 ```

-During constraint solving (See 14.5), the constraint `type : equality` is met if both of the following
+During constraint solving (see §14.5), the constraint `type : equality` is met if both of the following
 conditions are true:

 - The type is a named type, and the type definition does not have, and is not inferred to have, the